CONGREGATION FOR INSTITUTES OF CONSECRATED LIFE AND SOCIETIES OF APOSTOLIC LIFE

 A spirituality of the Word in order to live the Mystery “at home” with Mary

 20. The three Synoptic Gospels briefly narrate a scene in which Jesus establishes a clear distinction between “his mother and brothers” in the flesh and “his mother and brothers who hear the word of God and keep it” (Lk 8:21).
-In the story, Jesus speaks clearly in favour of the latter.
+In the story, Jesus speaks clearly in favor of the latter.
 The former are outside the house, they call him from outside; the latter are gathered around Him, inside the house, listening to Him.
 This new category of family relationship established by Jesus is where Mary finds her true greatness and her profound significance for the Christian community.
 Regarding her, St. Luke says that “she treasured all these things in the intimacy of her heart, continually meditating on them” (Lk.
 2:19, 51).
 Mary welcomes and fully lives the mystery of the love of God to the point of it becoming flesh in her.
 She is the bond of unity in the emerging community of brothers, which she accompanies and in which she is integrated as mother and sister; and in this prayerful brotherhood she receives the Spirit (cf. Acts 1:14; 2:1-4).

 Like Mary, the Religious Brother is invited to live intensely the spirituality of the Word, to have this experience of being at home around Jesus, listening to his message, and living alongside him the mystery of the Father who makes us children in the Son and brothers among ourselves and with Jesus.

 Like Mary, the Brother is invited to allow himself to be filled by the Spirit, to hear the Spirit within himself, crying in the depths of his heart: Abba!
 (Gal 4,6; Rom 8:15).
 This experience is the only one that can sustain his vocation.